maxpmaxp/pdfreader/doc/examples/extract_image.rst

   >>> xobj.Type, xobj.Subtype
   ('XObject', 'Image')

 Wow!
-It's really a PDF Image.
+It's really an image.
 Should we care about it's internal PDF representation?
 Of course no, let's just convert it to a `Pillow/PIL Image <https://pillow.readthedocs.io/en/stable/reference/Image.html>`_ and save.